telerik/kendo-ui-core/docs/controls/editors/upload/validation.md

 ### File Extension

 The `allowedExtensions` array object lists all file extensions that are allowed.
-If the user tries to select a file with an extension which does not exists in the array, the validation will fail.
+If the user tries to select a file with an extension that is not included in the array, the validation will fail.

 The validation messages are displayed differently depending on whether the [`async.batch`](/api/javascript/ui/upload#configuration-async.batch) option is enabled.